 How to Make Bourbon Cough Syrup

 All you'll need for this recipe is 2 ounces bourbon, the lemon juice from half of a lemon, 2 to 4 ounces water and 1 tablespoon honey.
+You could even use raw honey because it is a good source of antioxidants.
 Heat everything together in a little saucepan on the stovetop, just until you can see the steam rising off the liquid.
 Enjoy this concoction as a nightcap on colder evenings, and sip it when you're sick for a good night's rest.
 We enjoy this remix on a hot toddy when we're perfectly healthy, too.

 If you are sick, the bourbon will help you go to sleep.
 Honey does soothe a raw throat, as will warm liquid.
 There's also evidence that honey is a cough suppressant.
 Lemons can pretty much cure anything, it seems with that powerful vitamin C. If you want a little more healing power, consider brewing some ginger tea to add in place of the water since ginger has anti-inflammatory properties.
 This cold remedy is easily made with the simplest ingredients you always have on hand, even when a hacking cold or illness has you feeling low.